Navid200/xDrip/docs/Nightscout_page.md

 # Nightscout

-Nightscout can be a (free) repository of all your readings.
+Nightscout can be a (free) repository of all your xDrip readings.
 Your readings are important because you need them to create a report for your endocrinologist.
 You yourself may like to create reports for different time periods in order to examine how your control has changed over long periods of time.
 Without a repository, all your readings will be on your phone.
 What happens if you lose your phone or if your phone is broken?